 Fear of going to the dentist is common.
 Whether the fear stems from trauma as a child, painful procedures as an adult or stereotypes perpetuated by TV, all may induce fear of dental visits and much needed treatment.
-Dr. Ryan Estes and Dr. Allison Marlow provide sedation dentistry for their patients in Florence & Ft.
-Thomas, KY to eliminate their stress and anxiety associated with dental procedures.
+Dr. Ryan Estes, Dr. Allison Marlow and Dr. Vidya Prabhu provide sedation dentistry for their patients in Florence & Highland Heights, KY to eliminate their stress and anxiety associated with dental procedures.

 Our doctors are certified to provide moderate conscious sedation, better known as ‘twilight’ sedation, to patients to alleviate dental anxiety and make the treatment process easier to tolerate.
 The options and what to expect with sedation are reviewed during the initial examination and planning.
 To ensure maximum safety, the entire team has CPR/Basic Life Support training and the doctors stay current with continuing education and ACLS (Advanced Cardiac Life Support) training.

-Dr. Estes and Dr. Marlow will help determine what type of sedation you may need to suit your needs and desires.
+Dr. Estes, Dr. Marlow and Dr. Prabhu will help determine what type of sedation you may need to suit your needs and desires.
 The different types offer varying levels of anxiety relief, including mild to moderate.